-The Group has a separate short and long term treasury management policy in place as well as an Investment Policy.
-The Group has amassed considerable cash reserves through trading operations conducted by our MKCTS subsidiary since incorporation over ten years ago.
-This cash now provides a high degree of financial security for the Group as a whole and it enables it to make immediate investments to help diversify the trading subsidiary or to improve the facilities and services we offer as a college.
+The Group has a separate short- and long-term treasury management policy in place as well as an investment policy.
+The Group has cash reserves largely because of the trading operations conducted by our MKCTS subsidiary since incorporation over ten years ago.
+The College has invested in a long-term fund managed by a wealth management firm.
+These reserves provide a high degree of financial security for the Group as a whole and enables timely investments to help diversify the income generated by the trading subsidiary and to improve the facilities and services we offer as a college which we might not otherwise be able to afford.